-Contents

-Introduction 1

-From Mashhad to Jerusalem: A Story of Immigration 2

-The Shirah: Innovative Traditionalism 13

-Conclusion 22

 Introduction

-The first group of immigrants of Mashhadi Jews arrived in the Land of Israel in 1901.
-It was a small group of several families, which grew to about 40-50 families on the eve of the First World War.
-It is common wisdom to assume that these immigrants were motivated by pre-modern motivation for immigration to the Land of Israel: longing for the holy places, and a wish to die in the holy land.
-In the case of Iranian Jews, the long-time oppression and hardships at home are considered as main reasons.
-Most researches have made it clear that Zionism came to Iran with the Zionist organizations and organized immigration, that is only after the Balfour declaration.
-And yet, something changed at the end of the nineteenth century, that started that steady trickle of immigrants.
-Among these first immigrants were groups of the Mashhadi community.
+The first group of Mashhadi Jewish immigrants arrived in the Land of Israel in 1901.
+It was a small group of several families, which grew to about forty-fifty families on the eve of the First World War.
+It is common wisdom to assume that these immigrants had pre-modern motivations for immigration: longing for the holy places and a wish to die in the Holy Land.
+In the case of Iranian Jews, long-time oppression and hardships at home played a decisive part.
+Research has made it clear that Zionism came to Iran with the Zionist organizations and organized immigration, that is, only after the Balfour declaration.
+And yet, something changed at the end of the nineteenth century to start that steady trickle of immigrants.
+Among these first immigrants were groups of Jews from the Mashhadi community.
 They are a special case well worth looking into.

-The Mashhadi community though it has much in common with other Iranian and Centra Asian Jews is outstanding because of its crypto-Jewish past.
-In the mid 1740s Nadir Shah (1698-1747) brought several Jewish families maybe forty, to his newly proclaimed capital, Mashhad, one of the holiest cities for Shi'a Islam, capital city of Khorassan, northern Iran and became the nucleus of a prospering community.
-In March 1839, on the eve of Passover, during the commemoration of the third Shi'i Imam, Husayn b.
-'Ali the Jews of Mashhad were fatefully attacked.
-Evidence on the circumstances leading to the forced conversion is not entirely clear.
-In an attack by the mob caused thirthy-six, perhaps more, community members were killed and to save the rest, the entire community converted to Islam.
-About half the community left the city, to Herat, across the border in Afghanistan, regardless of the danger.
-The rest, open to the constant death threatening accusation of disloyalty to their new religion, had to conceal their Jewish identity.
-Their continued secret Jewish existence and their persecution is told by Christian and Jewish travellers to Iran.
-Their faithfulness to their Jewish religion strengthened their social connection and their conversion opened to them rare economic possibilities, including much greater mobility
+The Mashhadi community, though it has much in common with other Iranian and Central Asian Jews, is unique because of its crypto-Jewish past.
+In the mid-1740s, Nadir Shah (1698–1747) brought several Jewish families (maybe forty or so) to his newly proclaimed capital, Mashhad, one of the holiest cities for Shi’a Islam in the Khorassan province of northern Iran, which became the nucleus of a prospering community.
+In March 1839, on the eve of Passover, during the commemoration of the third Shi’a Imam, Husayn B. ‘Ali, the Jews of Mashhad were fatefully attacked.
+The mob killed thirty-six, perhaps more, community members; to save the rest, the entire community converted to Islam.
+Evidence of the circumstances leading up to the forced conversion is lacking and vague.
+About half of the community left the city to Herat across the border in Afghanistan, in spite of the dangers involved.
+The rest, under the constant threat of being accused of disloyalty to their new religion, had to conceal their Jewish identity.
+Their continued secret Jewish existence and their persecution are recounted by Christian and Jewish travellers to Iran.
+Against all odds, their clandestine faithfulness to their Jewish religion strengthened their social cohesion while their outward conversion opened up economic possibilities, including much greater social and physical mobility.

-The underground conditions created a new social identity – the "Mashhadis".
-The memory of its Jewish past together with the stories of heroic cunning to preserve Judaism forged a bond between the sacred memory of the Jewish people as it is enacted in the religious rules and its own communal past.
-Social mechanisms, such as endogamy and female home leadership created a new identity supported by a particular memory.
+The need for secrecy created a new social identity – the Mashhadis.
+The memory of this community’s Jewish past, along with stories of heroic cunning to preserve their Judaism, forged a link between the sacred memory of the Jewish people as it is enacted in the religious rites and its own trials and tribulations.
+Social mechanisms, such as endogamy and female home leadership created a new identity supported by a unique communal memory.

-The turn of the century brought some improvement to the lot of Iranian Jews including the Mashhadis, through the greater intervention of European Powers and European Jews.
-This intervention culminated in the 1873 promises of the Nasir al-Din Shah (1848-1896) during his trip to Europe to accord Iranian Jews official royal protection.
-Even the Crypto-Jews in Mashhad felt more secure establishing secret synagogues and secret Jewish learning for boys.
+The turn of the century brought about some improvements in the lot of Iranian Jews, including the Mashhadis, thanks to the greater intervention of European Powers and European Jews.
+This intervention culminated in the 1873 promise of the Nasir al-Din Shah (1848–1896), during his trip to Europe, to accord Iranian Jews official royal protection.
+Even the crypto-Jews in Mashhad felt more secure in establishing secret synagogues and secret Jewish schools for boys following this decree.